Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-run-collection.md

 category-url: inso-cli
 ---

 The `inso run collection` command is used to manually run collections to test the functionality of your API.
+It will execute any requests specified and associated scripts including any after response tests.
 You can also use this to automate collection runs on CI/CD pipelines.

 ## Command